The WongAvery Visiting Scholar Exchange Programme 2026

 Xylographic print of cloud-enveloped bamboos

-Cambridge University Library (CUL) is delighted to announce the launch of the WongAvery Visiting Scholar Exchange Programme.
-Generously supported by the Avery-Tsui Foundation and in collaboration with the University of California San Diego (UC San Diego), this new initiative will enable doctoral students from the University of Cambridge and UC San Diego to spend between two and four weeks undertaking research focused on the Chinese Collections held at Cambridge University Library (Chinese Section, Department of World Collections).
+Cambridge University Library (CUL) is delighted to announce the launch of the 2026 WongAvery Visiting Scholar Exchange Programme.
+Generously supported by the Avery-Tsui Foundation and in collaboration with the University of California San Diego (UC San Diego), this initiative will enable a Visiting Scholar from UC San Diego to spend between four and six weeks undertaking research focused on the Chinese Collections held at Cambridge University Library (Chinese Section, Department of World Collections).

-This programme is a collaboration between Cambridge University Library's Research Institute, Trinity Hall Cambridge, and UC San Diego.
+This programme is a collaboration between the University Library Research Institute, Trinity Hall Cambridge, and UC San Diego.

 The Chinese Collections

-The history of the Chinese Collections at Cambridge University Library (CUL) started in the first half of the seventeenth century.
-Dan xi xin fa fu yu, the earliest Chinese book to enter the CUL collection, arrived with the library of the scholar Thomas van Erpe (1584–1624) in 1632.
-The Chinese Collection has continued to grow and now includes an array of research materials to support teaching and research in the fields of the Arts, Humanities, and Social Sciences.
+The history of the Chinese collections at Cambridge University Library (CUL) started in the first half of the seventeenth century.
+Danxi xin fa fu yu, the earliest Chinese book to enter the collection, arrived in 1632.
+The collection has since grown to include an array of research materials to support teaching and research at Cambridge in the fields of the arts, humanities and social sciences.

-The Chinese Collections include special collections comprising hundreds of inscribed oracle bones (ca 12th-14th century BCE), a number of ink rubbings, and substantial holdings of Chinese manuscripts and rare books.
-These include a Chinese Buddhist sutra dated 1107, which is arguably the oldest printed book in the entire CUL collection.
+The heritage collections comprise hundreds of inscribed oracle bones (ca 14th-12th century BCE), a number of ink rubbings, and a substantial collection of Chinese manuscripts and rare books.
+Among these is a Chinese Buddhist sutra dated 1107, which is one of the oldest printed books at Cambridge University Library.

-3D resin print of Chinese Oracle bone.
+Chinese inscribed Oracle bone (CUL7).
 Image credit: Scott Maloney.

-3D resin print of Chinese Oracle bone.
+Chinese inscribed Oracle bone (CUL7).
 Image credit: Scott Maloney.

 Research Collections

-The Chinese Collections also include about half a million titles to support research.
-Among them are 150,000 monograph titles and over 250,000 individual titles of other (reprinted) materials, including manuscripts from Dunhuang and Huizhou, archival documents and epigraphical rubbings.
+The research collections comprise about half a million titles (including bound serials) which contain over 150,000 monograph titles and over 250,000 individual titles of other (reprinted) materials.
+These include manuscripts from Dunhuang and Huizhou, archival documents and epigraphical rubbings.
 Over 300,000 titles are included in some 2,000 cong shu.
-About 3,000 Chinese printed serial titles are held in Cambridge libraries and CUL subscribes to over 1,000 current Chinese printed serials.
-In addition, CUL holds about 150,000 Chinese e-books, 5,000 Chinese e-serials and 3,500 Chinese microfilm reels.
+About 3,000 Chinese printed serial titles are held in Cambridge libraries and the University Library subscribes to over 1,000 current Chinese printed serials.

 Programme details

-The exchange is available for a duration of between two and four weeks, depending on the nature of the research and the candidate’s preference.
+The scholarship is available for an exchange duration of four to six weeks, depending on the nature of the research and the candidate’s preference.

-It includes a requirement to be resident in Cambridge for a minimum of two weeks, to be undertaken in a single stint.
-This is to enable in-depth, in-person engagement with the Chinese Collections.
-Subject to availability, accommodation will be provided by Trinity Hall.
+It includes a requirement to reside in Cambridge for a minimum of four weeks, to be undertaken in a single stint.
+This is to enable in-depth, in-person engagement with the Chinese collections.
+Accommodation will be provided at Trinity Hall Cambridge.

-The awardee will also have access to the University of Cambridge’s Faculty and Departmental Libraries, and will be supported by Dr Yan He (Chinese Specialist, Cambridge University Library), the University Library Research Institute and via membership of Trinity Hall.
+The awardee will also have access to the University of Cambridge’s Faculty and Departmental Libraries, and will be supported by Dr Yan He (Head of Chinese Section, Cambridge University Library), the University Library Research Institute and via membership of Trinity Hall.

-Full details of the programme including the selection process and terms and conditions can be found in the call guidelines (please note these are the 2025 Programme's guidelines so may be subject to change).
+Full details of the programme, including the selection process and terms and conditions, can be found in the 2025 call guidelines.

 WongAvery Visiting Scholar 2025